 Best Time To Visit

-Macau has all the four seasons: fall, winter, spring, and summer with a plenty of rains and sunshine.
+Macau has all four seasons: fall, winter, spring, and summer with plenty of rains and sunshine.
 At times, the weather in Macau can be adverse, such as the times when typhoons hit it, but otherwise, it is year-round destinations.
 Casinos keep bringing in tourists, no matter what:

 Fall and Winter (September to February/March*)

 These are the best months to visit Macau with less probability of rains, and other natural disruptions.
 December and January can be really cold, and hence one will need to carry winter clothing.
 If you are visiting around the dates of Chinese New Year, expect huge crowds.
 Make sure to book your flights and hotels well in advance because Chinese New Year is a time for a bumper crowd in Macau.

 Spring months of March*/April to May are all good.
 But June to August is best avoided because these are the bad months in terms of weather – heavy rains, thunderstorms, typhoons, etc.

 Weather changes quickly in Macau, so the forecast that you read may prove to be wrong.